BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >Unbeknownst to us, all we humans are soon going to be eclipsed and rightly so, because we are so imperfect and fallible. -- Doug Hofstadter

 He passionately conveys a sentiment many intuitively feel: The essence of humanism is under siege.
+We are fallen from greatness.
 Our unique skills are being surpassed, leading to concerns about our relevance.

-I perceive Hofstadter's view as human-centric, stemming from a longstanding tradition where humans are seen as the central figure, akin to being God's creation.
+I perceive Hofstadter's view as human-centric, stemming from a longstanding tradition where humans are seen as central figures, akin to being God's creation.
 This view encompasses our confidence in determining our fate; the idea of an individual separate from its environment; humans domination over objects; a hierarchy with humans at the pinnacle; the notions of free will, and rational, independent beings arriving at a consensus in public discourse.
+Paradoxically, I will try to attack this human-centric view to save myself from his despair.

+One could now argue that machines are not intelligent since they are just doing statistics by computing some high dimensional probability distribution.
+However, these arguments can always be countered by a simple question: Maybe humans do the same?
-My aim is to approach Hofstadter's comments from a distinct and somewhat radical angle.
+Instead of going down the technical rabbit hole, I will try to approach Hofstadter's comments from a distinct and somewhat radical angle by using my *observation* of Luhmann's *social system theory* which builds on *radical constructivism*.
+Along the way, I will not only discuss *machine intelligence* but also touch on the relation between machines, society and human beings.

-I'm not asserting this as the absolute truth but rather as a story that might be useful in some aspects.
+I'm not asserting this as the absolute truth but rather as an interesting *story* that might be useful in some aspects.
-I'll employ *systems theory*, specifically my interpretation of Niklas Luhmann's *social system theory*, to counter this anthropocentric perspective and offer a challenging route deeper into and then, hopefully, out of despair.
+In fact, when I started reading Luhmann, I hated it!
+It made so much sense but also felt cruel, cold and depressing.
+However, like reading Nietzsche's *On the Genealogy of Morality*, it has the potential to destroy some deep seeded belief only to bring something new and exciting into existence.
-While this perspective might not be accurate, it does challenge the confidence behind many claims, including those regarding *machine intelligence*.
+While this theory is nothing more than a theory, it does challenge the confidence behind many claims, including those regarding *machine intelligence*.

 ## Niklas Luhmann